what is PKIPKIpublic key infrastructure

 • A private key only the owner ever holds

-Why Certificates Exist
+Why Digital Certificates Exist

 Public keys alone don't prove identity.
-A digital certificate binds a public key to a subject (a person, server, or device) and is signed by a trusted Certificate Authority (CA).
-When your browser sees a certificate from schutzit.com, it checks the CA's signature against a built-in trust store.
-No trusted signature, no padlock.
+Anyone can generate a key pair and claim to be schutzit.com.
+A digital certificate solves this by binding a public key to a subject (a person, server, or device) and is signed by a trusted Certificate Authority (CA).

 The Building Blocks of an Enterprise PKI

-Common Use Cases
+Common PKI Use Cases

-• TLS/SSL for websites and APIs
+• TLS/SSL for public websites and internal APIs

-• Mutual TLS (mTLS) between services
+• Mutual TLS (mTLS) between microservices and zero-trust workloads

-• Code signing for software releases
+• Code signing for software releases, drivers, and container images

-• Document and email signing (S/MIME)
+• Document and email signing (S/MIME, AdES, PDF signing)

 • Smart-card and certificate-based user authentication